nautobot/nautobot-app-floor-plan/docs/dev/multi-select-api.md

 ## Troubleshooting

+### Selection Mode Button Not Appearing

+**Symptom:** The "Selection Mode" button doesn't appear next to the "Reset View" button.

+**Causes:**
+1. **SVG still loading** - The button is created after SVG initialization, which happens asynchronously
+2. **Slow network/database** - Large floor plans may take time to fetch and render

+**Solutions:**
+- The button appears automatically once the SVG loads (after ~200ms initialization delay)
+- Check browser console for errors in FloorPlanModeManager initialization
+- Verify the "Reset View" button exists (the selection button is inserted after it)

 ### Selection Not Working

-1. Check that selection mode is enabled
+1. Check that selection mode is enabled (button should be highlighted)
 2. Verify SVG element is correctly passed to constructor
 3. Check browser console for JavaScript errors
-4. Enable debug mode to see event flow
+4. Enable debug mode to see event flow: `window.FLOOR_PLAN_DEBUG = true`

 ### Bulk Edit Buttons Not Appearing

-1. Verify user has appropriate permissions
+1. Verify user has appropriate permissions in `window.FLOOR_PLAN_PERMISSIONS`
-2. Check that objects are actually selected
+2. Check that objects are actually selected (tiles should have highlight styling)
-3. Verify permission object is correctly configured
+3. Verify permission object is correctly configured in the template
-4. Check browser console for permission-related logs
+4. Check browser console for permission-related logs (enable debug mode)
+5. Ensure selected objects have valid `data-pk` attributes

 ### Selection Rectangle Not Visible

-1. Check CSS for `.selection-rectangle` class
+1. Check CSS for `.selection-rectangle` class in multiselect.css
-2. Verify SVG namespace is correct
+2. Verify SVG namespace is correct (`http://www.w3.org/2000/svg`)
-3. Check z-index/stacking order in SVG
+3. Check z-index/stacking order in SVG (rectangle should be above tiles)
+4. Ensure you're in selection mode (not navigation mode)

 ## Additional Resources